Uroplata fulvopustulata: Description

 into a triangular concave plate.
 The apical margin is obtuse and distinctly serrate and the lateral margin is finely and subremotely serrulate.
 Each elytron has ten, at the extreme base with eleven, rows of punctures.
 The suture, together with each alternate interspace is costate.
 The humeral callus is laterally prominent, fusco-seneous and marked with numerous small fulvous patches.

 Biology

-The recorded food plants are Lantana camara, Lippia muriocephala, Pithecoctenium echinatum, Calea species and Lippa species.
+The recorded food plants are Lantana camara, Lippia muriocephala, Pithecoctenium echinatum, Calea species and Lippia species.